 Use the Right Equipment

 - GET A FISH SPATULA.
 This long, flexible spatula is the one I use more than any other, and it is useful for so much more than fish.
-From turning roasted vegetables, to flipping eggs and pancakes, to getting that perfect flip on your fillet, a fish spatula with its wide surface area is indispensable.
+From turning Oven Roasted Vegetables, to flipping eggs and pancakes, to getting that perfect flip on your fillet, a fish spatula with its wide surface area is indispensable.

 Use Salmon WITH the Skin On

-- Keeping the skin on salmon makes it easier to flip, as the salmon is less likely to fall apart.
+- Making pan seared salmon without skin can be difficult.
+Keeping the skin on salmon makes it easier to flip, as the salmon is less likely to fall apart (also recommended for Instant Pot Salmon).

 Let the Salmon Come to Room Temperature